KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

         }
     }

     Export-ModuleMember -function (Get-ChildItem -Path "$PSScriptRoot\public\*.ps1").basename

 Because I have a build process, I may end up adding a build step to pull all these external files into the psm1 file at publish time.

 ## Functions

 Now that we have a loader, we need to add a few functions.
 I created a wrapper for the primary executable in GraphViz.
 Go check out the project if you want to see how I did that one.
-I called it `Invoke-GraphViz` for now and placed it into the public folder.
+I called it `Invoke-GraphViz` for now and placed it into the public folder `PSGraphViz\public\invoke-graphviz.ps1`.

-I am going to add this to the `FunctionsToExport` in the module manifest by hand.
+Normally I would add this to the `FunctionsToExport` in the module manifest by hand.
 After everything is up and running, the build script should take care of that.
+That is one of the advantages of having a build process.

 ## Source control
 A quick comment on git.
 I have been saving into source locally this whole time.